 \section{Relating spectral data to length spectrum data}

-As with trace formulas in general, one can use Theorem \eqref{thm: general trace f-la} to express spectral data of the Laplacian, or adjacency operator, to topological data, namely the length spectrum.
+As with trace formulas in general, one can use Theorem \ref{thm: general trace f-la} to express spectral data of the Laplacian, or adjacency operator, to topological data, namely the length spectrum.
 In the case $X$ is finite, such expressions are stated in Corollary 2 of \cite{Mn07}, under the additional assumption that $X$ is connected, without multiple edges and loops.
-In this section, we will use Corollary \eqref{cor: trace fla} to show how to express the length spectrum, i.e. the number $N_m$ of distinct closed geodesics of length $m$ in terms of moments of the spectrum of the adjacency matrix $A_X$.
-Going further, we will discuss in Section \ref{sec: further counting} below how to use Corollary \eqref{cor: pre-trace} to prove similar results in the case $X$ is an infinite $(q+1)$-regular graph.
+In this section, we will use Corollary \ref{cor: trace fla} to show how to express the length spectrum, meaning the number $N_m$ of distinct closed irreducible walks without tails of length $m$, in terms of moments of the spectrum of the adjacency matrix $A_X$.
+Going further, we will discuss in Section \ref{sec: further counting} below how to use Corollary \ref{cor: pre-trace} to prove similar results in the case $X$ is an infinite $(q+1)$-regular graph.